-Seat Forward and Rearward Adjustment
+Seat Forward and Rearward Adjustment (front seats only)

 The seats can be adjusted forward or backward.

 Slide the adjustment lever, place the seat at the desired position, then release the lever.

 Try to move the seat forward and backward to make sure it is properly locked in place.